mikecbrant/verified-permissions-authorizer/docs/vp-19-terraform-provider-spec.md

   - If identity is a domain, `from` must be an email within that domain; if identity is an email, `from` must match exactly.
   - Identity region must be compatible with the Cognito region (same region or the documented backwards‑compatible set); partitions must match.

-Environment variable support (fallback)
-- For convenience (especially CI), the provider will read the following environment variables when the corresponding input is unset:
-  - `VPAUTHORIZER_SCHEMA_FILE`, `VPAUTHORIZER_POLICY_DIR`, `VPAUTHORIZER_CANARY_FILE`, `VPAUTHORIZER_ACTION_GROUP_ENFORCEMENT`, `VPAUTHORIZER_DISABLE_GUARDRAILS`.
-  - Standard AWS credentials/region env vars are honored by the AWS SDK used by the provider.
+## Configuration interface
+- Configuration is supported only via Terraform resource arguments.
+No provider‑specific environment variable configuration is supported.
+Standard AWS SDK credential/region discovery remains unchanged and outside this provider.

 ## Outputs — 1:1 with Pulumi